enricobottazzi/voting_example/README.md

 ## ZKP way - First Attempt

-In order to proof the inclusion inside the census in a Zero Knowledge proof and privacy preserving way we need to build a circuit for that.
-In its most simple definition, a circuit is a deterministic program that takes public and private input and generate output.
+In order to proof the inclusion inside the census in a privacy preserving way we need to build a circuit for that.

-In this specific case, the program must be designed in order to allow a user to:
+In this specific case, the circuit must be designed in order to allow a user to:

 1) prove that he/she is the owner of a public key by demonstrating control of the corresponding private key.

-    Let's consider a simple signature schema that hash the public key to generate the private key.
+    Let's consider a simple signature schema that hashes the privaye key to generate the public key.
 The Poseidon template ([circomlib](https://github.com/iden3/circomlib)) allows to generate an hash inside a circuit.

     ![poseidonCircuit](imgs/poseidonCircuit.png "poseidonCircuit")